Night photography: Twilight and transitional light

-International and Street Photography Approaches
+International and street photography approaches

 Japanese photographer Daidō Moriyama incorporated night photography as a central element in his street photography practice.
 A key figure in the Provoke movement, Moriyama was influenced by William Klein and Jack Kerouac, and developed a distinctive style emphasizing urban disorder and visual fragmentation.
 Working handheld in dimly lit streets, he employed high-contrast, heavily grained techniques with intentional blur to depict nocturnal cityscapes.

 Characterized by harsh shadows, neon illumination, and distorted perspectives, his images prioritized subjective interpretation over conventional documentary clarity.
 Moriyama's approach utilized night photography as a vehicle for artistic expression rather than observational documentation.
 His later Women in the Night series (1990s) demonstrated a shift toward controlled interior scenes, contrasting with the spontaneous street photography that defined his earlier work.